yepteam/pswd/README.md

 # PSWD — anonymous generator of strong passwords.

-Generates passwords only on the client device and does not transfer any data to third parties.
+Generates passwords only on the client device and does not transfer any data to anyone.